 these terms and conditions, as modified and/or updated by Aquarium from time to time.

 Aquarium and any business entity that directly or indirectly controls, is controlled by, or is under common control with Aquarium.

-the premises located at Poplar House, 126a Ashley Road, Hale, Cheshire WA14 2UN or such other premises occupied by Aquarium from time to time.
+the premises located at Charter House, First Floor, Woodlands Road, Altrincham, WA14 1HF or such other premises occupied by Aquarium from time to time.